Advanced IBD Fellowship

 The curriculum includes a diverse array of clinical experiences including inpatient and outpatient management of IBD, surgical management, pediatric to adult transitioning and nutrition.
 UNC is the largest multidisciplinary IBD center in the southeast and has an extensive referral base.
 There are opportunities to personalize the curriculum based on a fellow’s individual interests including: 1) a clinical research focus with ample opportunities and resources to complete clinical research projects, 2) experience with industry and investigator-initiated clinical trials and 3) advanced IBD clinical care including endoscopic procedures specific to IBD and a GI/surgery lead pouch clinic.
 Fellows can expect to gain experience in:

 - GI/IBD surgery clinic

 - Pediatric IBD transition clinic

 - GI pathology review

 - IBD clinical trials instruction

-Requirements for eligibility include completion of a 3 year general GI fellowship by June 30, 2018 and board eligibility.
+Requirements for eligibility include completion of a 3-year general GI fellowship by June 30, 2021 and board eligibility.

-For further information regarding the application process and eligibility, please contact Millie Long, MD, PhD, Fellowship Program Director, or Jarrett Grimm-Vavlitis, PhD, Program Coordinator.
-Please note at this time due to restricted funding we are unable to provide visa sponsorship.
+For further information regarding the application process and eligibility, please contact Millie Long, MD, PhD, Fellowship Program Director, or Jarrett Grimm-Vavlitis, Education Program Manager.
+Please note that at this time, due to restricted funding, we are unable to provide visa sponsorship.
 Applicants must demonstrate US citizenship or the equivalent (naturalized citizen, employment authorization document [EAD], green card).
-Positions are filled for the 2016-2017 and 2017-2018 academic years.
-We are currently accepting applications for the 2018-2019 academic year.
+Positions are filled for the 2020-2021 academic year.
+We are currently accepting applications for the 2021-2022 academic year.